psychobolt/react-pie-menu/DEVELOPMENT.md

 This boilerplate supports [Monorepo](https://danluu.com/monorepo/) configurations out of the box and will watch, build, serve any local packages.
 Each package should have ```src/index.js``` entry file.
 Refer to Yarn's [CLI docs](https://yarnpkg.com/cli/) for more information on running workspace commands.

-> You can also give alias to source files of the packages in order to work with Visual Studio Code's Intellisense.
+> You can also give alias to source files of the packages in order to work with Visual Studio Code's Intellisense and ESLint.
 See [jsconfig.json](https://github.com/psychobolt/react-rollup-boilerplate/blob/master/jsconfig.json) and [usage](https://code.visualstudio.com/docs/languages/jsconfig#_using-webpack-aliases).
+Also see the [Lint](#lint) section.

 ## Static Types